WOLF'S DEN

 OTHER THINGS WE OFFER

 These packages and or items have been added due to overwhelming request by our past and future clients.
+The things that we have gathered and made are especially for our pigs.
+The prices and items listed below are for people who have one of our wonderful piggies.
+There are different prices for people who do not own one of our pigs or if you only want a few items and not a whole package.
 We are always willing to add more items if you are having a hard time finding something let us know.

 BAGS OF FEED